Protecting Canadians from Unsafe Drugs Act (Vanessa's Law)

 Terence Young Conservative Oakville, ON

-Mr. Speaker, I want to thank the member for her sincere speech and her dedication to prescription drug safety.
+Mr. Speaker, I thank the member opposite for her speech.

 Protecting Canadians from Unsafe Drugs Act (Vanessa's Law)Government Orders